Adaptive Variation-Resilient Random Number Generator for Embedded Encryption: Adaptive TRNG with a True-Random Entropy Source

 Fig. \ref{Fig 4} (d) depicts a 2D image of a random key stream generated using the proposed adaptive digitizer after post-processing using a Trivium.
 The random distribution of white and black pixels indicates an unbiased generation of a random ``0/1'' bit-stream.
 The 2D pattern qualitatively demonstrates the uniform distribution of random bits and validates the design's ability to produce an unbiased bit stream with high-quality randomness.

 To quantitatively evaluate the randomness qualities of the generated bit stream, statistical randomness tests are conducted.
 One commonly employed method is using the NIST test suite (NIST SP 800-22), which is a statistical test suite for random and pseudo-random number generators for cryptographic applications \cite{rukhin2001}, and which will be used in the remainder of the presented study.
 The suite includes 16 tests, the P-value for each test is used as a measure of randomness and is assessed to determine the test's success.
-A P-value of 1 indicates perfect randomness, while a P-value of 0 indicates no randomness.
-If the P-value exceeds 0.01, it indicates that the NIST test has been passed successfully.